House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Tiles are convenient and easier to fit than, for example, real wooden floors.
-They come in an array of designs, sizes, and colors, and they are even available to mimic the appearance of natural materials like stone and marble.
-Above, we have listed 16 of the most common types of floor tiles but you may be able to find some alternative and even more unique options if you look around.
+They come in an array of designs, sizes, and colors, and they are designed to mimic the appearance of natural materials like stone and marble.
+Above, we have listed 16 of the most common types of floor tiles, but you may find some alternative and even more unique options if you look around.

 Featured Image Credit: Boris Rabtsevich, Shutterstock